psliwka/vim-smoothie/README.md

 _vim-smoothie_ aims for sane defaults, and should work out-of-the-box for most users.
-In some cases, however, you might want to customize its behavior, by dropping one or more of the following variables into your `vimrc`:
+In some cases, however, you might want to customize its behavior, by adjusting one or more of the following variables in your `vimrc`:

-* `g:smoothie_no_default_mappings`: If enabled, will prevent the plugin from overriding default scrolling keys (`Ctrl-D` and friends).
+* `g:smoothie_no_default_mappings`: If true, will prevent the plugin from overriding default scrolling keys (`Ctrl-D` and friends).
 You are then supposed to bind keys you like by yourself.
 See `plugin/smoothie.vim` to discover available mappings.